WakiMak/trentent.github.io-forked/_posts/2015-03-20-citrix-pvs-target-device-update-script.md

 :: ================================================================================
-:: Run &Prep for & 5 or Role Manager for & 6.5
+:: Run &Prep for XenApp 5 or Role Manager for XenApp 6.5
 :: ================================================================================
 net START imaservice
 FOR /F "TOKENS=2,*" %%a IN ('REG QUERY HKLM\SYSTEM\CurrentControlSet\Control\Citrix /v NewProductVersion') DO SET &Version=%%b
 IF %&Version% EQU 4.6 (
- ECHO & 5 - Running &Prep
+ ECHO XenApp 5 - Running &Prep
  ECHO.
  ECHO ================================================================
  IF EXIST %SYSTEMROOT%\SysWOW64\notepad.exe (